 Exercises for lower back pain

-If you suffer from lower back pain, the NHS says people who remain active are likely to recover more quickly.
+If you experience lower back pain, the NHS says people who remain active are likely to recover more quickly.

 Activity might start with walking around the house to a stroll to the shops - or some formal exercise moves.